aleksandrajh/CI_PP2_SunshineGuessing/README.md

 # Sunshine Guessing Game <img src="assets\images\correct-answer-full-sun.png" style="width: 40px;height:40px;">

 **Developer: Aleksandra Haniok**

 [Visit live website](https://aleksandracodes.github.io/CI_PP2_SunshineGuessing/)

 ![Mockup image](docs/ami-responsivedesign-sunshineguessing.PNG)

 ## Project Goals

+The goal of this project was to create an interactive and user-friendly version of the well-known Hangman game.

 ### User Goals

+- Play a game with simple rules that is fun and engaging
+- Challenge themselves on different word and phrases

 ### Site Owner Goals

+- Create a game which is entertaining and engaging
+- Create visually appealing design
+- Create a simple navigation around website
+- Provide fully responsive and accessible website

 ## User Experience